-IMEI 80C 1 Unit
+IMEI 80C

-Flow, Pressure, Level and Temperature (formerly IMMT 80C)
+Flow, Pressure, Level and Temperature Course Hours: 13.5 hours lecture; 13.5 hours laboratory

-Course Hours: 13.5 hours lecture; 13.5 hours laboratory This course is designed to give the fundamental skills necessary to understand various measurements used in the electrical field.
-Covered in this course are properties and calculations for flow, pressure, level, and temperature.
+This course is designed to give the fundamental skills necessary to understand various measurements used in the electrical field.
+C overed in this course are properties and calculations for flow, pressure, level, and temperature.
 The student will learn how these values are used and measured in instrumentation systems.
 This course will be appropriate for students who wish to pursue a career in the residential, commercial or industrial electrical field.
 Prerequisite: IMEI 80B.